nuriacardona/RL-molecules/README.md

 | `--qed_target`  | 0.8  | 1 |
 | `--initial_scaffold`  | carbon  | moses |

+The default behavior of all instructions below corresponds to *de novo* molecular design.
+For optimizing drug molecules, specify the corresponding command-line arguments.

 #### Run

 1. *(Optional, recommended)* Log in to Weights & Biases using your API key to track the training process: